sumit-haswar/edit-distance/README.md

 # edit-distance
-implemenation of edit distance algorithm using clojure with memoization and output trace methods. returns the minimum number of changes -- insertions, deletions, or substitutions -- needed to change a given string into a second given string.
+Implemenation of edit distance algorithm using clojure with memoization and output trace methods. returns the minimum number of changes -- insertions, deletions, or substitutions -- needed to change a given string into a second given string.
 For example, for "sin" to "bit" it's two, while from "alligator" to "navigator" it's three.

 The recursive algorithm is